BastilleBSD/bastille/docs/chapters/subcommands/config.rst

 config
 ======

-Get or set properties for targeted jail(s).
+Get,set or remove properties from targeted jail(s).

 Getting a property that *is* defined in jail.conf: